Richard Brouillette

 Richard Brouillette is a Canadian film producer, director, editor and programmer.

 Biography

-Starting as a film critic for the Montreal weekly, Voir (1989), he then worked for Québec’s top independent distribution company, Cinéma Libre (1989–1999), which has since folded.
+Brouillette began his career in 1989 as a film critic for Voir, a Montreal weekly.
+From 1990 to 1999, he worked for Cinéma Libre, a Quebecois independent distribution company, which has since folded.
 In 1993, he founded the artist-run centre Casa Obscura, a multidisciplinary exhibition space.
-Here, he still runs a weekly cine-club called Les projections libérantes, for which he is also the projectionist.
-He has produced and directed three feature-length documentary films and has directed two experimental short films.
+Here, he runs a weekly cine-club called Les projections libérantes, for which he is also the projectionist.
+He has produced and directed three feature-length documentary films and directed two experimental short films.
 He has also produced several feature-length films, mostly documentaries.